As Christopher Hitchens said: " It's not a

 Whether the Cup with sweet or bitter run,

-The Wine of Life keeps oozing drop by drop,
+Life keeps oozing drop by drop,

 The Leaves of Life keep falling one by one